person experiencing gaslighting and emotional confusion in dim light

 Unlearning Self-Doubt and Rebuilding Self-Worth

-Recovery from gaslighting is not just about cutting ties, it is about re-learning how to trust yourself, your thoughts, feelings, and voice again.
+Recovery from gaslighting involves you cutting ties, re-learning how to trust yourself, your thoughts, your feelings and voice again.

 The article “How to Handle Relationship Anxiety” offers supportive strategies for rebuilding emotional security and navigating post-trauma vulnerability.